fienvh/uit-documentatie/content/uitid_en/latest/activities/total_activities.md

 * Method: GET
 * Authentication:
 	* ConsumerRequest of the consumer Service that requests the total.
 	* UserAccessToken of the user who requests the totals in the case of private activities (parameter private = true).
-Users can only count their own private activities in totals.
+Users can only count their own private activities in total.

 ## Parameters